cloudworks-ai/secureos-azure-setup/README.md

 - Permission to create Azure AD App Registrations
 - Permission to assign roles at the subscription level (Owner or User Access Administrator)

-### ✅ NO AWS Access Required
+### ✅ Simple Setup
-This script **only requires Azure credentials**.
-You do NOT need AWS access or credentials.
-The script configures your Azure subscription to trust SecureOS's EKS infrastructure.
+This script only requires Azure credentials.
+No complex federation setup needed - just run the script and securely provide the generated credentials to SecureOS.

 ## Quick Start